Engee documentation

 end

-The try/catch statements also allow you to store the exception in a variable.
-The following contrived example computes the square root of the second element of x if x is indexable, otherwise x is assumed to be a real number, and returns its square root:
+The try/catch operators also allow you to save an exception in a variable.
+The following contrived example calculates the square root of the second element x if x is indexed, otherwise it assumes that x is a real number, and returns its square root.:

 sqrt_second(x) = try